 It is the City's policy to permit employees to accumulate a limited amount of earned but unused sick leave.
 Sick leave is accumulated continuously for full-time employees at rates determined by contracts to a maximum specified in these contracts.
-Police are paid for 50% of the accumulated sick leave upon retirement or termination up to 250 days, and firemen are paid for 40% of the accumulated sick leave upon retirement, resignation, or termination up to 175 days.
+Police are paid for 50% of the accumulated sick leave for the first one-hundred fifty (150) days, and fifty dollars (\$50.00) for each unused sick day in excess of 150 days upon retirement or termination up to 250 days.
+Firemen are paid for 40% of the accumulated sick leave upon retirement, resignation, or termination up to 175 days.

 AFSCME non-uniformed employees may accumulate their unused sick leave up to a maximum of 120 days.
-When these employees retire, they shall be paid for their accumulated unused sick leave in accordance with the schedule below:
+When these employees retire, with at least twenty (20) years of verifiable service working in a full-time capacity, or 60 years of age, they shall be paid for their accumulated unused sick leave in accordance with the schedule below: